Ratstail91/Toy/compound-library.md

 ## _forEach(self, func: fn)

 This function takes either an array or a dictionary as the `self` argument, and a function as `func`.
-The argument `func` must take two arguments - the first is the index/key, and the second is the value.
+The argument `func` must take two arguments - the first is the index/key of the array/dictionary, and the second is the value.

 ```
 import compound;